The program offers a Bachelor of Arts in Human Biology, as well as a minor and an honors program.

 HUMBIO 126.
 Promoting Health Over the Life Course: Multidisciplinary Perspectives.
 3 Units.

 Disease prevention and health promotion topics pertinent to different stages of the life span emphasizing healthy lifestyle and reducing risk factors in both individuals and communities.
 Focus is on scientific investigation, the application of behavioral science to risk reduction strategies, and the importance of health promotion as a social and economic imperative.
-Topics include: epidemiology of chronic diseases; social determinants of health, behavior change; obesity, nutrition, and stress; young adult, mid-life and aging health issues; health care delivery and public health system; workplace wellness programs; and environmental and international issues.
+Topics include: epidemiology of chronic diseases; social determinants of health, behavior change; obesity, nutrition, and stress; children, young adult, mid-life and aging health issues; health care delivery and public health system; workplace wellness programs; and other additional issues.
 Prerequisite: Human Biology core or equivalent, or consent of instructor.

 HUMBIO 127A.
 Community Health: Assessment and Planning I. 4 Units.